Microceratus

-Microceratus (meaning "small-horned") is a genus of small ceratopsian dinosaur that lived in the Cretaceous period in Asia.
+Microceratus (meaning "small-horned") is a genus of small ceratopsian dinosaur that lived in the Cretaceous period of Mongolia.
 It walked on two legs, had short front arms, a characteristic ceratopsian frill and beak-like mouth, and was around 60 cm long.
-It was one of the first ceratopsians, or horned dinosaurs, along with Psittacosaurus in Mongolia.
+It was one of the most primitive ceratopsians, or horned dinosaurs, along with Psittacosaurus, which was also discovered in Mongolia.

 Discovery

 The type species, Microceratops gobiensis, was first described by Bohlin in 1953, and so was the second species, M. sulcidens, which may belong to Asiaceratops instead.
 However, the generic name was already preoccupied by an ichneumon wasp (subfamily Cryptinae) with the same name.
 Though much of the material has since been reassigned to the genus Graciliceratops, a replacement name Microceratus was created by Mateus in 2008 for the type specimen.

 Classification

 Microceratus belonged to the Ceratopsia (Ancient Greek for "horned face"), a group of herbivorous dinosaurs with parrot-like beaks which thrived in North America and Asia during the Cretaceous Period, which ended roughly 66 million years ago.
 All ceratopsians became extinct at the end of this era.